 Black professionals face underrepresentation in STEM fields, but HBCUs help close that gap.
 In 2019, 27 percent of all Black STEM graduates received HBCU degrees.
 Between 1995-2004, 46 percent of Black woman STEM degree-holders graduated from an HBCU.
 At the doctoral level, nearly 30 percent of Black graduates with a doctorate in science or engineering attended an HBCU.

 HBCU students have an advantage long past graduation.
 A whopping 25 percent of African American graduates with STEM degrees come from HBCUs.
 Eight HBCUs were among the top 20 institutions to award the most science and engineering bachelor’s degrees to black graduates from 2008-2012.

 Though HBCUs make up only three percent of the country’s colleges and universities, they enroll 10 percent of all African American students and produce almost 20 percent of all African American graduates.

 In the inaugural year, the initiative created 23 meaningful internship opportunities in the Boston-area for students enrolled in MSI including HBCUs through the MLSC’s Internship Challenge program and the partnership of life sciences companies.
 The Initiative provided students an opportunity to spend 10 weeks interning at various participating host companies from small to large size life sciences companies.

 In addition to internship funding, the MLSC is proud to support the Ernest E. Just Life Sciences Initiative with $100,000 in additional funding to create internship opportunities in the Boston-area for students enrolled in the program.

 Connect with us to Learn More

-If you have any questions regarding the application process, e-mail: firstname.lastname@example.org.
+If you have further questions regarding the application process, please email: firstname.lastname@example.org.